What do you need help with?

 • Tip Credit counselling is required before filing in Columbus — approved providers are often inexpensive ($10–$50) and give you clarity on your full financial picture

-• Verify ohiobar.org (Ohio State Bar Association) before paying a retainer
+• Verify ohiobar.org (Ohio State Bar Association) before retaining anyone

 Full Price Breakdown